 Veteran Magazine Publisher, Editor, Author, and Blogger Shares about Writing in Weekly Newsletter

-June 9, 2015 – GRAND RAPIDS, Mich. — Since last year Peter DeHaan has shared about writing in his free monthly newsletter, “Write On!”
+June 9, 2015 – GRAND RAPIDS, Mich. — Since last year Peter DeHaan has shared about writing in his free monthly newsletter.
 He now opens up the subscription to anyone interested in writing, from the beginner to experienced professional.

-Each issue of “Write On!” includes an article about writing, a resource of the month, links to writing and book publishing blog posts, an inspiring quote, and a popular Q&A section where Peter answers writers’ questions.
+Each issue of includes an article about writing or publishing, links to writing and book publishing blog posts, an inspiring quote, and a popular Q&A section where Peter answers writers’ questions.